Slider

 | className: string | — | Extra classes for the slider container. |

 | color: Color | — | Accent color for the active track segment and thumb.
-Default: theme accent. |
+Defaults to the theme accent for variant="thumb".
+For variant="track" it is left unset unless explicitly passed, so the filled track inherits any surrounding cladd-color-* context (a neutral surface otherwise). |

-| debounce: number | — | Debounce onChange calls in ms. Defaults to 0 (immediate). |
+| debounce: number | — | Debounce onChange calls in ms. Fires once after the user stops changing for N ms. Defaults to 0 (immediate). |

 | defaultValue: number | 0 | Initial value (uncontrolled).
 Default 0.Ignored when value is provided. |